 Floods can happen anywhere — just one inch of floodwater can cause up to $25,000 in damage.
 Most homeowners insurance does not cover flood damage.
 Flood insurance is a separate policy that can cover buildings, the contents in a building, or both, so it is important to protect your most important financial assets — your home, your business, your possessions.

 The NFIP provides flood insurance to property owners, renters and businesses, and having this coverage helps them recover faster when floodwaters recede.
 The NFIP works with communities required to adopt and enforce floodplain management regulations that help mitigate flooding effects.

-Flood insurance is available to anyone living in one of the 23,000 participating NFIP communities.
+Flood insurance is available to anyone living in one of the almost 23,000 participating NFIP communities.
 Homes and businesses in high-risk flood areas with mortgages from government-backed lenders are required to have flood insurance.

 For more information about what’s covered and to find a policy visit FloodSmart.gov.

 Become a Customer

 To purchase flood insurance, call your insurance company or insurance agent, the same person who sells your home or auto insurance.
 If you need help finding a provider go to FloodSmart.gov/flood-insurance-provider or call the NFIP at 877-336-2627.